ethereum-optimism/Waffle-ERC20-Example/README.md

 ### Deploying a contract

-To deploy a contract to Ethereum.
+To deploy a contract to Ethereum,

 ## Writing EVM-integration tests